 Most people who start a side hustle (for money) already have a job.
 But filmmakers want to make films full time.
 Earning extra income is the side hustle.

 What if you already have a job?
 This is something Anjali Alford and Jennie Griffiths have: engaging, taxing and highly pressurised jobs in fact.
 Having co-written the novel Consequences together, Jennie realised her daily commute was time wasted.
 So she and Anjali went from co-writers to co-founders of an exciting creative writers startup: Collabwrters.com.
+You can follow their new and fresh venture on Twitter.

 They currently have a crowdfunding campaign going to pay for some startup costs focused around publishing their novel.
 This they hope will open the floodgates to other writers allowing them to monetise their site and quit their day jobs.